 Can an Emirati Marry a non-Emirati?

-In Sharjah, the UAE legislation permits the marriage provided that conditions met by the couple.
+In Sharjah, the UAE legislation permits the marriage provided that conditions are met by the couple.

 The guardians of the couple both need to agree to the marriage.
 This is especially for the guardian of the groom.
 If the daughter is Emirati and the groom is non-Emirati, the father of the bride has to provide his consent.
-If a couple marrying in Sharjah consists of an Emirate woman and non-Emirati man, both of them have to be Muslims.
+If a couple marrying in Sharjah consists of an Emirate woman and non-Emirati man, they have to be Muslims.